MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

     comma (,).

 3. Value: This is the value with which the filter builder is rendered.
-In this release of FIM 2010, only a binding with string-type data that contains an XPath expression is supported.
+In this release of MIM 2016, only a binding with string-type data that contains an XPath expression is supported.
 The Filter attribute is a recommended attribute for binding this control.